EoinTravers/hugo.eointravers.com/content/post/simulate-predict/index.md

 source: jupyter
 ---

+## Or, if you want to understand and predict something, make a toy model of it

 > Click the button below to run an interactive version of this post in Google Colab.
 > There are some nice interactive widgets here that run on Colab, but have been replaced by GIFs